‘The Walking Dead’ Mid-Season Premiere Gets Extended Runtime

 a bloody handprint,

-four canteloupe,
+four cantaloupes,

 an upside down metal bucket,

-and an old dessicated corpse.
+and an old desiccated corpse.

 Theories about these images abound, from making explosives, to them meaning nothing at all.
 Whatever they mean, Gimple and the rest of the show’s writers and actors are staying quiet.